CYBORG: Blending Human Saliency Into the Loss Improves Deep Learning: Evaluation Results

-Tab. \ref{tab:we_are_simply_the_best} summarizes the performance obtained in all experiments conducted in this work, broken down by the source of the test set.
-The evaluation metric used is the Area Under Curve (AUC).
-For all experiments, training and validation is repeated 10 times in order to asses statistical significance of the observed differences in the results.
-AUCs are presented along with $\pm$ one standard deviation across the 10 independent experiments.
-Fig. \ref{fig:roc} presents ROC curves obtained for the comprehensive set of all synthetically-generated test samples.
-ROC curves for all experiments represented in Tab. \ref{tab:we_are_simply_the_best} can be found in the supplementary material.
+Figure \ref{fig:roc} summarizes the performance observed for each of the four studied architectures by presenting ROC curves obtained for the comprehensive set of all $100,000$ authentic and $600,000$ synthetically-generated test samples\footnote{ROC curves for individual GANs can be found in the supp. material.}.
+For all experiments, training and validation is repeated 10 times in order to assess statistical significance of the observed differences in the results.
+Area Under the Curve (AUC) is given along with $\pm$ one standard deviation across the 10 runs.

-1mm {\bf Scenario 1 vs Scenario 2 (Sec. \ref{sec:scenarios}).} As can be seen in Tab. \ref{tab:we_are_simply_the_best}, the models trained just using the \textit{original data} as defined in Section \ref{sec:experiments} do not generalize well to the test sets, and adding $6\times$ or $7\times$ more training data does not improve their performance significantly.
-In some cases, the performance of models trained on larger sets is even inferior to models trained with less data, which may suggest overfitting.

-In contrast, when the same training procedure is applied with the CYBORG loss, the performance on the test sets increases significantly. {\bf In all but two cases, the addition of CYBORG to the training resulted in performance gains.} Fig. \ref{fig:resnet_training} outlines the training and validation accuracies for both the scenario 1 models (only classification loss) and the scenario 2 models (with CYBORG loss) for the training of the ResNet50 models.
-This Fig. shows that in both cases, training accuracy quickly reaches 100\% accuracy, meaning both sets learn representative features of the training samples.
-However, when looking at the validation accuracy, the {\bf models trained with CYBORG loss show better validation performance across all epochs.}
+1mm {\bf Scenario 1 vs Scenario 3 (\ie Classical vs CYBORG Training).} As shown in Fig. \ref{fig:roc}, the models trained just using the \textit{original data} do not generalize well to the test sets.
+In contrast, when CYBORG training is applied on the same data, accuracy on the test sets increases significantly.
+Fig. \ref{fig:resnet_training} outlines the training and validation accuracies for both Scenario 1 (only classification loss) and Scenario 3 (with CYBORG loss) for training of the ResNet50 models.
+As it can be seen, training accuracy quickly reaches 100\%, meaning both sets learn representative features of the training samples.
+However, the {\bf CYBORG-trained model shows better validation accuracy across all epochs.} The decrease in validation accuracy for Scenario 1 models suggests overfitting, and the subsequent plateau (and even slight decline) can be explained by the training accuracy reaching 100\% resulting in minimal optimization.
+The supplementary materials include plots for DenseNet, Inception-v3 and Xception models, showing very similar trends.

-1mm {\bf Scenario 3 (Sec. \ref{sec:scenarios}).} Experimentation was conducted to determine whether simply adding more data from the same sources as the original data to the scenario 1 approach would bridge the performance gap.
-In case of StyleGAN2 and StyleGAN2-ADA as origins for the test set, this addition resulted in greater performance than for the CYBORG approach for both DenseNet and ResNet, as seen in Tab. \ref{tab:we_are_simply_the_best}.
-This is unsurprising for StyleGAN2 because, as previously stated, the training data was partially comprised of samples from this architecture.
-Also, StyleGAN2-ADA closely resembles StyleGAN2 architecture, so generated images may be semantically similar.
-However, in all other cases, the addition of extra training data did not compensate for increased performance attained by CYBORG loss models.